-Regulations pertaining to Labeling are changing across the world.
-Manufacturers incur cost to make sure that their Labels are compliant with the regulations.
+Regulations pertaining to labeling are changing across the world.
+Manufacturers incur costs to make sure that their labels are compliant with the regulations.
 Besides cost, the quantity of time and effort invested to make these changes determine how soon you go to the market with these new changes.

 - Country of origin – subject to further discussion, the introduction of mandatory origin information for most fresh and frozen meat.
 For example, it will be possible for ‘Scotland’, ‘England’, ‘Wales’ and ‘Northern Ireland’ to be used on food labels without mentioning ‘UK’ under new provenance rules.
 Also, the origin of main ingredients will have to be given if different from where the final product is made.

-- Nutrition labelling will be required for most foods.
+- Nutrition labeling will be required for most foods.
 Simplified information may be provided voluntarily on front of pack.

-- Labelling clarity – a minimum font size has been set for all mandatory information on most food labels.
+- Labeling clarity – a minimum font size has been set for all mandatory information on most food labels.

-- Allergen information will have to be provided on all food (whether sold prepacked or loose).
+- Allergen information will have to be provided on all foods (whether sold prepacked or loose).
 For prepacked foods, the allergens will have to be highlighted on the ingredient list.

-- Drinks with high caffeine content will have to be additionally labelled as not recommended for children or pregnant and breastfeeding women, with the actual caffeine content quoted.
+- Drinks with high caffeine content will have to be additionally labeled as not recommended for children or pregnant and breastfeeding women, with the actual caffeine content quoted.

 - Meat and fish products that look like a cut, joint or slice and contain more than 5% added water will have to show this in the name of the food.